-Participating Providers have agreed to accept the Fund's payment as payment in full, after you pay any required Copayment.
-If you or your covered dependents use a Participating Provider, your only cost for covered health care charges will be for the Copayment amount, where applicable.
+Participating Providers have agreed to accept the Fund's payment as payment in full, after you pay any required copayments or coinsurance amounts.
+If you or your covered dependents use a Participating Provider, your only cost for covered health care charges will be for the copayment or coinsurance amount, where applicable.